 Your blood sample is tested for levels of amylase and lipase.
 An increased level of both could lead to a diagnosis of:

 Prostate-specific antigen (PSA) is made by the prostate gland.
 Some of it will leak into your blood, and the amount depends on your age and the health of your prostate.

 A raised PSA level in your blood may show that you have a problem with your prostate, such as:

 Read more detailed information about the reasons for having a prostate-specific antigen (PSA) test.

-Find out how you inherit your physical and behavioural characteristics, and about testing for genetic conditions
+Find out how you inherit your physical and behavioural characteristics, as well as about testing for genetic conditions